nearbeach/nearbeach-docker/README.md

 # nearbeach-docker

-A simple Docker file to install NearBeach
+A simple Docker file to install NearBeach and a example Docker compose